Full auto…for some, it is the ultimate fantasy upgrade for America’s favorite firearm.

 There’s never been a better time to build your own AR.
 Options are limitless.
 Prices are thankfully cheap.
 Ammo is prevalent (for the time being).
 Understand that the firearm you are building is versatile and can do almost any task as well as its full-auto counterpart…for tens of thousands less.

-Heck, take a few grand you were going to toss into the upgrade and buy an extra few thousand rounds take a few in-depth carbine classes with your new build.
+Perhaps take a few grand you were going to toss into the upgrade and buy an extra few thousand rounds take a few in-depth carbine classes with your new build.
 Or build something different and uniquely bad-ass…maybe a mini-RECCE or something.
+Hell, for “wow factor”, why not go crazy and buy that $4,500 dollar Schmidt & Bender 1-8×24 PM II ShortDot Dual CC?

 But, for those with some patience, no fear of legal paperwork, and/or 30-40 grand burning a hole in their pocket, please don’t let this article dissuade you.
 Full-auto is exhilarating and an incredible amount of fun.
 But again, not doing it legally is unthinkable.